keras-team/keras-io/templates/getting_started/intro_to_keras_for_researchers.md

 However, there are three key differences between NumPy and TensorFlow:

-- TensorFlow can execute tensor expressions on hardware accelerators such as GPUs and TPUs.
+- TensorFlow can leverage hardware accelerators such as GPUs and TPUs.
 - TensorFlow can automatically compute the gradient of arbitrary differentiable tensor expressions.
-- TensorFlow computation be distributed to large numbers of devices on a single machine, and large number of machines (potentially with multiple devices each).
+- TensorFlow computation can be distributed to large numbers of devices on a single machine, and large number of machines (potentially with multiple devices each).

 Let's take a look at the object that is at the core of TensorFlow: the Tensor.